AgentMC/Sao18/Translate/En/PR-III-01.md

 Looking upward, the sight line captures an elaborate relief fitted in the canopy of a narrow cockpit.

 A sword of black and white, aligned vertically.
-Surrounding it, flowers of blue roses and yellow-brawn osmanthus.
+Surrounding it, flowers of blue roses and yellow-brawn olive.
 It is the emblem of "Star King" now becoming a legend.

 Thirty years have already passed, after the King and the Queen have left the royal palace Central Cathedral on the main star Cardina (//yes, it’s definitely “star” though they mean “planet” – and use term planet further/).